django-cms/django-cms/docs/contributing/guideline-for-django-cms-projects.rst

 ***********

-Projects to be maintained by the django CMS project must have a certain maturity (No proof of concepts, one-off toys or code snippet hosts) and cover a profound functionality.
+Projects to be maintained by the django CMS project must have a certain maturity (No proof of concepts, one-off toys or code snippet hosts) and provide useful functionality.
 They should also be transferred to django CMS with the agreement of the previous maintainer and in consultation with the Tech Committee (see `Tech Committee <https://github.com/django-cms/django-cms-mgmt/blob/master/tech-committee/about.md>`_).